BenSimmers/vectors/README.md

 make
 # not running make will only recompile the modified lines
 ```
-**Note:** The makefile will compile the lib to a `.so` file since it was compiled on a Mac. if on Windows, change the the makefile to compile to a `.dll` file, or just compile it manually 💀 or search google for an answer.
+**Note:** The makefile will compile the lib to a `.so` file since it was compiled on a Mac. if on Windows, change the the makefile to compile to a `.dll` file, or just compile it manually 💀 or search google for an answer 🫠.

 If you wanna clear all compiled files
 ```bash